flimflam-austin/hugo-cms-test/content/quick_reads/20180913-18-09-12-behind-the-headline/index.md

       Dollars & Sense
     _key: card-1-1cbdf61b-da8c-4c92-b70f-d0af3c0f358a
   - order: 1
+    useCheckmark: false
     body: |-
       ## BIG PICTURE: U.S.A.

-      Americans are **earning more**.
+      Americans are**earning more**.

       **Fewer people in poverty** (lowest number since 2006).

       It’s a trend.
-Income increased last year for the **third year in a row.**
+Income increased last year for the**third year in a row.**

       $61,371 = median household income.

       But...
     _key: card-2-e8d4c534-a6b8-4393-bf67-bb629feb6ab2
   - order: 2
+    useCheckmark: false
     body: >-
       ## THE WAGE DEBATE

-      The American economy has grown, added jobs & workers… but data shows our **income is NOT rising as quickly, as expected, as previous years, or compared to what things cost (inflation)**.
+      The American economy has grown, added jobs & workers… but data shows our**income is NOT rising as quickly, as expected, as previous years, or compared to what things cost (inflation)**.

       Do we look like we make more on paper, but have less $pending power?
     _key: card-3-5e77dbc6-60ee-4561-b39e-6dda1d5ae8bc
   - order: 3
+    useCheckmark: false
     body: >-
       ## What’s Going on?